justmedusty/DionysOS/README.md

 🟢Implement a scheduler to schedule threads in order make multitasking possible.

-🔴Decide how to abstract devices.
+🟡Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.

 🔴Get a userland going by loading executables from your VFS and running them in ring 3.
 Set up a way to perform system calls.